../

 print(i)

-Using Scheme, with the macros above added, it corresponds almost one-to-one:
+Using Scheme, with the macros above, it can correspond almost one-to-one:

 (for i (range 1 35)